Kearney Dog Sled Race Routes

 I-Kid-Arod

 Always fun for those who participate, both for the kids and the mutts.
 This fun race always gets great response from the crowd as they cheer on the participants to try their best and cross the finish line.
-2024 has a new and improved I-Kid-Arod race track that will loop around the ball diamond next to our start and finish line.
 It is always a crowd pleaser and a great time for a photo-op!

 Kearney Dog Sled Races